On the Threshold of Drop Fragmentation under Impulsive Acceleration: Discussion

-Another factor worth consideration is the initial Reynolds number required (i.e., $\Re_0 = \sqrt{\We_0}/\Oho$) for the very large $\We_0$ values to show a breakup for high $\Ohd$ droplets.
-For very large $\We_0$ values, very large $\Re_0$ values are expected which would make the external flow more chaotic, which can have an major effect on the pressure forces experienced by the droplet, its interaction with downstream vortices, and intensity of surface waves (\cref{subsec:oho}).
-These effects have not been taken into consideration in our derivation of $\Cbr$.
+Another factor worth considering is the initial Reynolds number required (i.e., $\Re_0 = \sqrt{\We_0}/\Oho$) for very large $\We_0$ values to show a breakup for high $\Ohd$ drops.
+For very large $\We_0$ values, very large $\Re_0$ values are expected, which would make the external flow more chaotic, which can have a major impact on the pressure forces experienced by the drop, its interaction with downstream vortices, and intensity of surface waves (\cref{subsec:oho}).
+These effects have not been taken into account in our derivation of $\Cbr$.

-For the non-dimensional parameter space in consideration in the current work, $\Cbr$ very well captures the dominant physics and succeeds in compressing the rather large variance in $\Wecr$ values observed due to very low $\rho$ and high $\Ohd$ and $\Oho$ values.
-Hence for the purposes of the work, $\Cbr$ fulfills our requirements.
+For the non-dimensional parameter space considered in the current work, $\Cbr$ captures the dominant physics very well and succeeds in compressing the rather large variance in $\Wecr$ values observed due to very low $\rho$ and high $\Ohd$ and $\Oho$ values.
+Therefore, for the purposes of the work, $\Cbr$ fulfills our requirements.